Hardware-Oriented Inference Complexity of Kolmogorov-Arnold Networks: KANs VS MLP: Hypothetical Comparison in Terms of Proposed Metrics

 Since KANs have a higher cost per edge, direct layer-for-layer comparisons bias the results against KANs.
 Therefore, a more meaningful comparison examines architectural equivalence from a computational budget perspective.
 To investigate the latter, we analyze which KAN network configurations consume the same resources as compared to an MLP baseline.
 Figure~\ref{fig:kan_vs_mlp_3} illustrates an iso-complexity analysis, where we sweep the hidden layer size $X$ of $[3, X, X, 2]$ KANs and compare this against a $[3, 64, 64, 2]$ MLP.
 As expected from the previous direct complexity evaluations, the results show that B-spline KAN achieves the widest networks within the target complexity budget, with $N \approx 25$-$29$ depending on the metric.
 Since Fourier KANs have the highest number of active basis terms that need to be evaluated for the chosen parameter settings, they exhibit the tightest constraints, allowing only $N \approx 18$-$19$.
 GRBF and Chebyshev KANs occupy intermediate positions.

 Moreover, an important validation of our complexity framework emerges from the consistency across metrics.
 For each KAN variant, the required hidden-layer width differs only slightly between RM, BOP, and NABS.
 Despite measuring fundamentally different quantities, all three metrics converge on nearly the same architectural equivalences.
 This tight clustering indicates that the mathematical formulations correctly capture the computational costs.
 Overall, our results highlight and quantify the fundamental trade-off that for a given computational budget, KANs must use narrower networks as compared to MLPs.
+A complete interpretation of this result must also consider accuracy.
+The iso-complexity analysis presented here establishes only that a KAN must have narrower width to fit within an MLP's hardware operations budget.
+It does not guarantee that a narrower KAN retains the reference accuracy.
+Recent studies report that KANs can match or exceed MLP performance utilizing smaller network sizes~\cite{liu2025kan, vaca2024kolmogorov, somvanshi2025survey, baravsin2025exploring}.
+However, whether the specific iso-complexity widths reported in this study successfully preserve accuracy is entirely task-dependent.
+We therefore present these results as the budgets within which a KAN must operate to remain competitive with the chosen MLP baseline and consider a joint accuracy--complexity study across representative tasks as necessary future work.